 - Problem with the pristine tar file - if you upload a pristine tar file which differs from one already uploaded with the same version number, Launchpad will reject the package.

 Packages in the main Ubuntu repositories are cloned from Debian, the distribution on which Ubuntu is based.
 Other distributions also clone the Debian repositories, so getting a package accepted into Debian is a good way to make it widely available.
 Doing this requires the following:

 - The package must consist entirely of freely licensed code, as described in the Debian social contract

 - It needs a sponsor - someone to check that the package conforms with Debian policy and to upload it to the Debian archive

-A message to the Debian Astro mailing list is a good way to request sponsorship for astronomy packages.
+A message to the Debian Astro mailing list is a good way to seek sponsorship for astronomy packages.